theomiddleton/photography-portfolio/README.md

 - AI analysis is performed via Google's API with their standard privacy policies
 - No permanent storage of images by AI providers
 - You maintain full control over all generated content

+## 🎥 Video System

+The video pipeline is built for HLS playback with visibility controls and audience engagement tooling.

+- **Adaptive streaming**: Client-side player prefers Safari's native HLS implementation and falls back to `hls.js`, with verbose debug logging when needed.
+- **Visibility modes**: Publish videos as `public`, `unlisted`, or `private` (password protected) directly from the admin dashboard.
+- **Access tracking**: View counters and audit logging capture every play with IP/UA context for security reviews.
+- **Timestamped comments**: Users (or admins) can leave threaded comments pinned to the active playback position, with optional moderation, approvals, and anonymous posting.
+- **HLS diagnostics**: `/admin/videos/hls-test` ships with a built-in debugger that loads known-good streams, toggles autoplay/debug logging, and records client events—ideal for Safari/WebKit testing.
+- **CSP-ready origins**: Allowed media hosts are managed through `NEXT_PUBLIC_MEDIA_HOSTS` and the configured streaming bucket, so new CDN origins can be added without code changes.

+> 📌 **Remember:** if you introduce a new CDN or a different storage bucket for video manifests, append it to `NEXT_PUBLIC_MEDIA_HOSTS` (comma-separated) and restart the server so the content security policy can grant access.

 ### 🛒 Store Features & Configuration